Hypothermia in Endurance Sports: Prevention, Symptoms, and Solutions

 January 15, 2024

 Endurance athletes are especially susceptible to hypothermia after completing a race.
-Since our core body temperature is raised and we sweat throughout the event, some sweat can linger on our clothes and skin after we cross the finish line.
-This, combined with being exposed to cold or windy conditions, increases our risk of hypothermia.
-Often, this occurs when athletes linger outside at the event and continue to cheer on their peers after their own race has ended.
-The combination of damp clothing, sweat, and chilly weather can cause a reduction in core body temperature that falls below a safe level.
+Since our core body temperature is elevated causing us to sweat throughout the event, some sweat lingers on our clothes and skin after we cross the finish line.
+This, combined with exposure to cold or windy conditions, increases our risk of hypothermia.
+Often, this happens when athletes linger at the finish, cheering on their peers after their own race has ended.
+The combination of damp clothing, sweat, and chilly weather causes a reduction in core body temperature that falls below a safe level.

 To reduce your risk for hypothermia after completing an event, shower and/or change clothes directly post-race to remove the wet and damp clothing.
 Then, return to the race dressed in warm and dry clothes to encourage others to the finish line.
-This can be as simple as putting a spare change of clean and dry clothes in your morning clothes bag prior to the event and changing quickly in a port-o before returning to the finish line to cheer on your fellow athletes.
+Put a spare change of clean and dry clothes in your morning clothes bag prior to the event and change quickly in a port-o before returning to the finish line to cheer on your fellow athletes.

 It is important to know and understand the signs and symptoms of hypothermia to help keep you and others safe in training, racing or general outdoor leisure.
 Signs and symptoms of hypothermia can include: